Lord Frederick John Winston Spencer-Churchill1

 Last Edited=22 Oct 2007

-Colonel Sir Henry Montague Hozier was born on 20 March 1838.2 He was the son of James Hozier and Catherine Margaret Feilden.2 He married Lady Henrietta Blanche Ogilvy, daughter of Sir David Graham Drummond Ogilvy, 5th Earl of Airlie and Hon.
+Colonel Sir Henry Montague Hozier was born on 20 March 1838.2 He was the son of James Hozier and Catherine Margaret Feilden.2 He married Lady Henrietta Blanche Ogilvy, daughter of David Graham Drummond Ogilvy, 9th Earl of Airlie and Hon.
 Henrietta Blanche Stanley, on 28 September 1873.3 He died on 28 February 1907 at age 68.3

-Colonel Sir Henry Montague Hozier fought in the Second Chinese War in 1857.2 He gained the rank of Colonel in the service of the 3rd Dragoon Guards.3 He fought in the Abyssinian War.2 He fought in the Austro-Prussian War in 1866, attached to the Prussian Army.2 He was decorated with the Knight's Iron Cross (German).2 He fought in the Franco-Prussian War between 1870 and 1871, as Assistant Military Attaché.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.).1 He lived at Stonehouse, Lanarkshire, Scotland.2
+He fought in the Second Chinese War in 1857.2 He fought in the Abyssinian War.2 He gained the rank of Colonel in the 3rd Dragoon Guards.3 He fought in the Austro-Prussian War in 1866, attached to the Prussian Army.2 He was awarded the Knight's Iron Cross German.2 He fought in the Franco-Prussian War between 1870 and 1871, as Assistant Military Attaché.2 He was appointed Knight Commander, Order of the Bath (K.C.B.)1 He lived at Stonehouse, Lanarkshire, ScotlandG.2

 Children of Colonel Sir Henry Montague Hozier and Lady Henrietta Blanche Ogilvy